udayRage/udayrage.github.io/ubuntu.md

 Type the following in the file

-    # Let NetworkManager manage all devices on this system
+    # Let NetworkManager manage all devices on this system.
+Use Tab Space to maintain parent and child.

     network:
+        version: 2
+        renderer: NetworkManager
         ethernets:
             eno1:
                 dhcp4: false
                 addresses:
                     - 163.143.87.200/24
+                routes:
+                    - to: default
-          gateway4: 163.143.87.1
+                    via: 163.143.87.1
                 nameservers:
                     addresses: [163.143.1.100]
-      version: 2
-      renderer: NetworkManager

-save the file and exit
+save the file and exit.

 Type the following command on the terminal